pharrisenterprises/Sammy/analysis-resources/_RESOURCE_MAP.md

 - All design prompts MUST reference files listed in this map.
 - All code-generation prompts MUST reference modularization-plans and implementation-guides.
 - All resource updates MUST be mirrored in this map immediately.

+---

+## PERMANENT RULE
+Every time ANY prompt, script, or automated process creates, deletes, or modifies a file inside the `analysis-resources/` directory, you MUST:

+1. Update `analysis-resources/_RESOURCE_MAP.md` accordingly
+2. Add or modify entries for the affected files
+3. Maintain alphabetical ordering within each section
+4. Maintain consistent indentation and markdown hierarchy
+5. Preserve ALL existing entries unless explicitly instructed otherwise
+6. Treat the Resource Map as the authoritative index for the entire library

+Failure to update the Resource Map renders the task incomplete.